 In the province of Newfoundland and Labrador, July 1 is also Memorial Day.
 This commemorates the heavy loss of life in the Newfoundland Regiment on the first day of the Battle of the Somme during World War I. In Newfoundland and Labrador, the morning of July 1 is usually somber.
 Flags are flown at half-mast and memorial services are held at cenotaphs (war memorials).
 In the afternoon, Canada Day celebrations in the province are similar to those in the rest of the country.

-July 1 is a statutory holiday in Canada unless it falls on a Sunday; then it moves to July 2.
+July 1 is a holiday in Canada.
+If it falls on a Sunday, it is moved to July 2, except in Nova Scotia and in Newfoundland and Labrador.
 All provincial governments observe this day.
 Many organizations, businesses and stores are closed, although some book stores, pharmacies and gas stations may be open.
 Post offices are closed.
 As Canada Day falls in the Canadian summer holiday period, all schools are closed.

 Public transport services may operate to their usual or a reduced timetable.
 In some areas, extra services are provided for large scale events.
 Street closures due to concerts, parades and festivals may cause some local disruption to traffic.